nkoster/bulkmailer/README.md

 ```
 node index.js
 ```

+We use this bulk mailer "in production" to send advertising emails from drone-existince.com.

 WARNING: This thing is very simple but yet very effective.
 Use with very much care.
 Test carefuly before usage.